sdiehl/numpush/README.md

 *simple* shared memory methods included for doing *simple* shared memory array operations with mutex.

-For example one might want a shared memory-backed DataFrames and process is across an 8 cores.
+For example one might want a shared memory-backed DataFrame and to work on it across 8 cores.

-This could be done with ctypes hacks around the ``multiprocessing.RawArray``, but it's ugly hacks.
+This could be done with ctypes hacks on ``multiprocessing.RawArray``, but they were ugly hacks.
 The ``numpush.shmem`` module has a cleaner implementation.

 ```python